Fundamental group of Galois covers of degree 5 surfaces: Calculations of the fundamental group

 \subsection{A 4-point quintic degeneration}

 In this subsection we consider a quintic that degenerates to a union of planes as shown in Figure \ref{case8}.
 This degeneration gives a special 4-point, in this case an intersection of four edges.

-A rational normal scroll $F$ of degree 5 in $\mathbb P^ 6$ can degenerate to the cone over a hyperplane section of it, which is a rational normal curve $C$ of degree 5 in $\mathbb P^ 5$.
-Then $C$ can be degenerated to a chain of lines which is well known.
+A rational normal scroll $F$ of degree 5 in $\mathbb{CP}^ 6$ can degenerate to the cone over a hyperplane section of it, which is a rational normal curve $C$ of degree 5 in $\mathbb{CP}^ 5$.
+Then $C$ can be degenerated to a chain of lines which is well-known.
 This yields $F$ degenerates to 5 planes as in Figure \ref{case8}.